 Hawke’s Bay is New Zealand’s Art Deco capital as well as the first stop on the Classic New Zealand Wine Trail.
 It’s a popular place for self-guided wine tours, with flat cycling trails allowing you to visit more than 30+ cellar doors.

-You shouldn’t miss this gorgeous city and its pastel-coloured Art Deco buildings by no means.
+You shouldn’t miss this gorgeous city and its pastel-coloured Art Deco buildings by any means.
 Take a map from the local i-visit and go on a street art walking tour and admire the cool ocean conversation-inspired murals.

 How To Get Into Hawke’s Bay